The British Esports Association's Advisory Board

 Dignitas was acquired by US NBA basketball club The Philadelphia 76ers in 2016.

-An experienced games journalist, Philippa has written for a range of titles including Wired, PC Gamer, BBC, The Guardian and more.
+An experienced games journalist, Philippa has written for a range of titles including Wired, BBC, The Guardian, Rock Paper Shotgun and more.

-She currently writes for respected PC gaming website Rock Paper Shotgun and has deep knowledge of MOBAs, MMOs and esports titles.
+She currently works for respected publication PC Gamer as deputy editor and has deep knowledge of MOBAs, MMOs and esports titles.

 Philippa has also been on the judging panel for prestigious awards including the Game BAFTAs and the Esports Industry Awards.